testdrivenio/django-aloe-bdd/example_bdd/README.md

     | id | email | username |
 ```

 No new Python functions are required.
-You reused all of your steps!
+You can reuse all of your steps!
 Tests pass without any intervention.

 You need one last piece of functionality to get this feature off the ground.
 Users can get a list of their friends, but how do they make new friends?
-You think of a new scenario: "a user should be able to add another user as a friend."
+Here's a new scenario: "a user should be able to add another user as a friend."
 Users should be able to call an API to create a friendship with another user.
 You know the API works if a record gets created in the database.

 **example/features/friendship.feature**